YiLimath/YiLimath.github.io/_posts/2024-10-01-blog-post-1-Birational-Locus.md

 ----
 ----
-## Note-3 Non-KLT locus
+## Note-3 Non-KLT locus Part 1: Kollár-Shokurov connectedness principle

 NKLT locus is one of the central object in birational geometry.
 It will be the key to understand the log canonical geometry.
+Non-KLT locus has fruitful geometric structure.
 We will study this locus in greate details.

-Here are the topics that will be covered in this part of note: Basic properties of NKLT locus, Shokurov rationally connected theorem.
+Here are the topics that will be covered in this part of note: Basic properties of NKLT locus, Kollar-Shokurov connected principal.

+Kollár-Shokurov connectedness principle has many interesting applications:

 ---
 ---
 ## Note-4 Nef locus, Kahler locus

+In the end of this note, we will show some applications of the basic properties about nef locus, Kahler locus we deduce above.